Exegetical Study Notes on the Greek Text

 James serves as the exegete of Jesus at this point by reinforcing the fact that the fruit of faith is good works, such that where there is no good works there is likely to be no faith - whoever has been forgiven much loves much, Lk.7:47.

-The new perspective commentators have ended up lost in the idea of Gentile inclusion, but for Jesus, and his exegete Paul, the issue is how a person (a descendant of Abraham and the Gentiles within his gate!) may appropriate in full the promised blessings of the covenant.
-It is not by law suppressing sin to promote holiness (nomism / sanctification by obedience / "trust AND OBEY for there's no other way ..."), but by faith in the faithfulness of Christ.
+For Jesus, and his exegete Paul, the issue is how a person (a descendant of Abraham and the Gentiles within his gate!) may appropriate in full the promised blessings of the covenant.
+It is not by law suppressing sin to promote holiness (nomism / sanctification by obedience / pietism), but by faith in the faithfulness of Christ.
 It is all of grace.

 Language and style